SWC-OSG-Workshop/general/novice/DHTC/05-Stash.md

 <div class="keypoints" markdown="1">

 #### Key Points
-* Data on stash is quickly accessed by the worker machines.
+* Data on *stash* is quickly accessed by the worker machines.
-* stash is located at ~/data.
+* *stash* is located at ~/data on login.osgconnect.net.
 * scp, rsync and globus - are the available data trasfer tools.
 </div>